Anitsirc22/split-building-limits-api/README.md

 docker compose up
 ```

+This will spin up a postgres local data base container.

 #### Locally

 A local or deployed database instance is needed to run the application.
+Copy the `.envrc.template` to `.envrc`, and run `direnv allow` or source
+the `.envrc` file manually.
+It should contain the database url `DB_URL`
+of a deployed or local database.

 ```shell
 poetry install